Hipparchus-Math/hipparchus/hipparchus-core/src/site/markdown/stat.md

 assuming that the non-strict form of the null hypothesis is desired.
 Note, however, that exact computation for large samples takes a long time.

+When there are ties in the data in a 2-sample Kolmogorov-Smirnov test, the p-value is strictly speaking undefined.
+If the combined sample size is less than 10,000 and there are ties in the data, random jitter is by default added to break the ties.
+If ties are known to be present in the data, the `bootstrap` method may be used as an alternative for estimating the p-value.
+See the javadoc for details on the p-value estimation algorithms used and how they are selected.